 - Timely: Information should be shared in a timely fashion to reduce the risk of harm.
-Timeliness is key in emergency situations and it may not be appropriate to seek consent for information sharing if it could cause delays and therefore harm to an adult.
+Timeliness is key in emergency situations and it may not be appropriate to seek consent for information sharing if it could cause delays and therefore harm to an adult or child.
 Practitioners should ensure that sufficient information is shared, as well as consider the urgency with which to share it.

-- Secure: Wherever possible, information should be shared in an appropriate, secure way.
+- Secure: Information should be shared in an appropriate, secure way.
 Practitioners must always follow their organisation’s policy on security for handling personal information.

 - Record: Information sharing decisions should be recorded whether or not the decision is taken to share.
 If the decision is to share, reasons should be cited including what information has been shared and with whom, in line with organisational procedures.
 If the decision is not to share, it is good practice to record the reasons for this decision and discuss them with the requester.
 In line with each organisation’s own retention policy, the information should not be kept any longer than is necessary.
 In some circumstances this may be indefinitely, but if this is the case there should be a review process.